dustysys/ddetailer/README.md

 - The script is available in txt2img mode as well and can improve the quality of your 10 pulls with moderate settings.

 ## Credits
-hysts/[anime-face-detector](https://github.com/hysts/anime-face-detector) - Creater of `anime-face_yolov3`, which has impressive performance on a variety of art styles.
+hysts/[anime-face-detector](https://github.com/hysts/anime-face-detector) - Creator of `anime-face_yolov3`, which has impressive performance on a variety of art styles.

 skytnt/[anime-seg](https://huggingface.co/skytnt/anime-seg) - Synthetic dataset used to train `dd-person_mask2former`.